- They neglect the basics

 - They fail to comply with business tax laws

 Also, you need to know how and when to pay your taxes as a company.
-Not having the right tax mechanisms in place can lead to more legal issues down the line.
+Not having the right tax mechanisms in place can lead to many legal issues down the line.

 Therefore, it is recommended that you hire a good business accountant and lawyer to help you keep track of all of your taxes.

-- They think that legal problems can be solved at a legal date
+- They think that legal problems can be solved at a later date

 Thinking that legal problems can be solved at a later date is quite dangerous.
 It is dangerous for many reasons.
 Leaving legal problems will only make them bigger and a lot of the legal problems that startups may face have time limits and deadlines.